solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/01-Self-Guided.md

 === "3.
 Provision Azure infrastructure"

-    _This project uses an `azd-template`, which defines infrastructure-as-code assets that are used by the Azure Developer CLI to provision and manage your solution infrastructure resources_.
+    This solution contains an Azure Developer CLI `azd-template` that provisions the required resources in Azure and deploys the starter app to Azure Container Apps (ACA).
+The template allows for the infrastructure to be deployed with a single `azd up` command.
 On completing this step, you should have:

     - [X] Authenticated with Azure
     - [X] Provisioned Azure resources
     - [X] Deployed the starter solution

-    This solution contains an Azure Developer CLI template that provisions various required resources in Azure and deploys the starter app to Azure Container Apps (ACA).

-    You are now ready to connect your VS Code environment to Azure.

     ## 3.1 Authenticate With Azure

+    Before running the `azd up` command, you must connect your VS Code environment to Azure by authenticating.

     1. To create Azure resources, you need to be authenticated from VS Code.
 Open a new intergated terminal in VS Code.
 Then, complete the following steps: